-Some 2 m of sandstones are exposed on the south side of the pond and show evidence of probable river channelling with some steeper dipping units cutting across the underlying sub-horizontal layers.
-The base of the channel is clearly exposed and it appears to trend in a SW-NE direction parallel to the current flow.
-The thick rock unit at the base of the exposure is a coarsegrained dolerite which is part of the sill complex.
+Some 2 m of sandstones are exposed on the south side of the pond and show evidence of river channelling with some steeper dipping units cutting across the underlying sub-horizontal layers.
+The base of the channel is clearly exposed and trends in a SW-NE direction parallel to the current flow.
+The thick rock unit at the base of the exposure is a coarse-grained dolerite which is part of the sill complex.

-Fig. FG15.
+Fig. 22.
 Cliff face at Locality 6 showing a channel system developed in the sandstone sequence.
 The beds below the channel are cut off by the overlying channel sandstones which have a steeper dip.
 The thick rock unit at the base is a coarse-grained dolerite which is part of the sill complex.

 The base of the sill appears to be some 2m lower in the pond area compared to its position above these sandstones and at the Fossil House.
-This could be the result of fault with an approximate E-W orientation running along the south side of the pond and continuing along the northern side of the Fossil House (see Fig. FG1).
-The vegetation makes precise identification of its location difficult but it is likely to have a downthrow of about 2-3 m on its northern side.
-The fault cuts the sill, therefore it must be younger than it and is probably representative of the phase of extension that affected this area in the Permian.
+This could be the result of fault with an approximate E-W orientation running along the south side of the pond and continuing along the northern side of the Fossil House (see Fig. 8).